-Access world-class treatments for skin cancer—basal cell carcinoma, squamous cell carcinoma, Merkel cell carcinoma, melanoma, and others—at Montefiore Einstein Cancer Center.
+Access world-class treatments for skin cancer—basal cell carcinoma, squamous cell carcinoma, Merkel cell carcinoma, melanoma, and others—at Montefiore Einstein Comprehensive Cancer Center.
 We’re ranked in the top one percent of all U.S. hospitals for cancer care by U.S. News & World Report and have a highly skilled team that can quickly diagnose and treat skin cancer using research-based science and best-in-class technologies.

 Our compassionate care is designed to help you get the best results possible while carefully considering any concerns you may have about potential changes to your appearance following treatment.

 If you have melanoma, we can help.
-Montefiore Einstein Cancer Center has a top team focused on this type of cancer.
+Montefiore Einstein Comprehensive Cancer Center has a top team focused on this type of cancer.

 Skin Cancer Screening & Diagnosis

 Skin cancers are among the most common types of cancer in the U.S. Talk to your doctor if you have any concerns about new moles or changes in the appearance of your skin.
 Skin cancer can develop on any part of the body, and in people with every skin color.